nerves-project/nerves_heart/README.md

 1. Support for hardware watchdogs so that if both the Erlang runtime and `heart` become unresponsive, the hardware watchdog can reboot the system
+2. Only monotonic time is used.
+The Erlang implementation of `heart` could use wall clock time and reboot the system for time changes larger than the heartbeat period.
+This is obviously not desirable on Nerves devices that run code on the Erlang VM that initializes the system clock.
-2. Directly calls
+3. Directly calls
    [reboot(2)](http://man7.org/linux/man-pages/man2/reboot.2.html).
 The reboot
    call is not configurable nor is it necessary to invoke another program.
-3. Simplified code base.
+4. Simplified code base.
 Code not needed for Nerves devices has been removed to make the program easier to audit.

 ## Using